sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 Below is a walkthrough of all the steps required to contribute via GitHub, from the very beginning.

 This walkthrough is designed to give you the critical path steps to contributing directly to the Specification repository.
-For a more broad, deeper introduction to GitHub, check out the Turing Way's [Introduction to GitHub Workshop](https://www.youtube.com/watch?v=Vcckl-2dASM), run at CarpentryCon22.
+For a broader, deeper introduction to GitHub, check out the Turing Way's [Introduction to GitHub Workshop](https://www.youtube.com/watch?v=Vcckl-2dASM), run at [CarpentryCon2022](https://2022.carpentrycon.org/).

 1. Go to the [GitHub homepage](https://github.com/)